Simona-999/qr-code-component/README-template.md

 ### What I learned

--This challenge allowed me to reinforce and practise my knowledge of **Flexbox**, enhancing my understanding of its layout capabilities.
+-This challenge allowed me to reinforce and practise my knowledge of **Flexbox**, enhancing my understanding of its layout capabilities.<br>
 -Additionaly, I expanded my expertise in applying **box-shadow to elements**.
 I gained a deeper understanding of its various properties, including horizontal offset, vertical offset, blur radius, and spread radius.